Qcent/420CountdownLEDMatrix-PORT/README.md

 This program requires the following python modules:
 1. PyQT5
 2. pytz
-3. US/Eastern timezone clocks... wait that's not a python module. (change this in code in a few places _*Ctrl-F is your friend_)
+3. numpy
+4. playsound

 ## Usage
+Install required python modules by typing: ```pip install -r requirements.txt``` into your console of choice.
-Just type:```python GFXCountdownTimer.py``` into your console of choice or double-click the file in your OS if your system is so configured
+Then enter:```python GFXCountdownTimer.py``` or double-click the file if your system is so configured.

 ## Screenshot
 ![Project Screenshot](scrnshot.gif)